rathk/1310MDD/README.md

 3. Working on linking the search results to show the detail view of the recipe that was clicked on.
 4. CSS framework is being utilized across the app; however still working on optimizing for mobile/smaller screen/devices.
 5. Still working on dealing with recipes that are returned that do not have a photo associated with it in the API data.

+Update as of 10/23/13

+1. Search results are now listed in groups of 10, with working pagination across the bottom up to 5 pages deep.
+2. Detailed view of the selected recipe populates properly with appropriate button leading to the supplying website for preparation instructions.
+3. Grocery list will have to be a feature added at a later time - just not enough time to get that incorporated into the app before it is due.
+4. Adding user added content will be a future feature as well - just not enough time to get that incorporated into the app before it is due.